volt-protocol/volt-protocol-core/SystemArchitecture.md

 Algorithm for determining the change rate in basis points from the previous month to this month:
 `(current month CPI - previous month CPI) / previous month CPI`

 The price of VOLT will start at $1 when the system goes live.
-Over time, changes in the price will compound assuming there is inflation over long periods of time.
-The price compounding in this contract works because there is a single variable in the contract called `oraclePrice` which starts off at 1e18.
+Over time, changes in the price will compound assuming there is inflation.
+The price compounding in this contract works through a single variable in the contract called `oraclePrice` which starts off at 1e18, which is really just 1 scaled up by 18 decimals.
 Then, over the course of the month, the price increases by the percentage it was told to increase by the Chainlink CPI Oracle.
-At the start of the new period when the Chainlink CPI Oracle calls in to update the price, the `oraclePrice` variable is set to the result of the algorithm, which if the inflation rate over the last month was 1%, and the month's starting price was 1e18, the `oraclePrice` variable will get set to 1.01e18 once the OracleUpdateChangeRate is called on the ScalingPriceOracle.
+At the start of the new period when the Chainlink CPI Oracle calls in to update the price, the `oraclePrice` variable is set to the result of the algorithm, which if the inflation rate over the last month was 1%, and the month's starting price was 1e18, the `oraclePrice` variable will get set to 1.01e18 once the function _oracleUpdateChangeRate is called in the ScalingPriceOracle.

 **Algorithm**: `current price + current price * monthly change / 10_000 * Min(seconds passed since last update, 28 days) / 28 days`